 If an impairment review is performed to evaluate a long-lived asset group for recoverability, the Company compares forecasts of undiscounted cash flows expected to result from the use and eventual disposition of the long-lived asset group to its carrying value.
 An impairment loss would be recognized in loss from operations when estimated undiscounted future cash flows expected to result from the use of an asset group are less than its carrying amount.
-The impairment loss would be based on the excess of the carrying value of the impaired asset group over its fair value, determined based on discounted cash flows.
-The Company did not record any impairment losses on long-lived assets during the years ended December 31, 2022, 2021 and 2020.
+The impairment loss would be based on the excess of the carrying value of the impaired asset group over its fair value (see Note 4. and Note 6.).